Alabama Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 ACT Waiver benefits can be provided by licensed caregivers, and program participants have the option to self-direct some of their benefits through the Personal Choice Program.
 This allows ACT Waiver recipients to hire and pay family members as caregivers, including spouses.

-The ACT Waiver has a limited number of enrollment spots (675 per year as of 2022).
+The ACT Waiver has a limited number of enrollment spots (675 per year as of 2024).
 Once those spots are full, additional applicants will be placed on a waitlist.

 Aged, Blind, and Disabled Medicaid

 Alabama’s Aged, Blind, and Disabled (ABD) Medicaid provides basic healthcare coverage and long-term care goods and services to Alabama residents who are aged (65 and older), blind or disabled and live in the community.
-ABD Medicaid can sometimes be referred to as regular Medicaid for seniors, but it should not be confused with the regular Medicaid that is available for financially needy people of all ages.
+ABD Medicaid can sometimes be referred to as state Medicaid or regular Medicaid for seniors, but it should not be confused with the regular Medicaid that is available to financially needy people of all ages.
 ABD Medicaid is an entitlement, which means that anyone who meets the requirements is guaranteed by law to receive the benefits without any wait.

 1. ABD Long Term Care Benefits